d-qoi/TelegramBots/FeedbackBot/README.md

 ## Starting the bot

-You need to call the bot and pass in the auth key you received from @botfather on telegram To set a custom info message, pass:
+You need to call the bot and pass in the auth key you received from @botfather on telegram.

+To set a custom info message, pass:

-  `-i "This is the message (in quotes) called when /info is called in chat"` --help explains the rest of the arguments.
+  `-i "This is the message (in quotes) called when /info is called in chat"`

+--help explains the rest of the arguments.

 ## Commands